 In order to be eligible to participate in the Institute, you must hold an undergraduate degree from an accredited university and have a minimum of three to five years of experience in public diplomacy or a related field such as international relations, public affairs, government relations, public relations, and communications.
 Fluency in spoken and written English is also a necessity for the program as all participants are expected to actively take part in class discussions based on the assigned readings and their own experience.

-Applications for 2018 are being accepted through the deadline of April 15, 2018.
+Program dates for the 2019 program are July 14 - 26.
+Deadline for all applications is April 15, 2019.
 For specific questions, please contact Stacy Ingber at [email protected]

 For inquiries about program eligibility, please contact Stacy Ingber at [email protected].

 The CPD Summer Institute in Public Diplomacy is geared toward mid-career professionals posted in government agencies, including foreign affairs, defense and homeland security; intelligence agencies; non-governmental organizations; international organizations; private-sector companies; and others whose work would benefit from learning more about this vital field.
 In addition to innovative instruction, the program provides a setting for mid-career professionals to exercise their evaluation and decision-making skills in a group of their peers and to contribute their own ideas and perspectives.